 - Withdraw the funds from your Coverdell ESA.
 Distributions used to fund a 529 plan are considered a qualified expense as long as both accounts have the same beneficiary.

-- Enroll in a 529 plan and fund the account with your Coverdell ESA distribution.
+- Enroll in a 529 plan and fund the account with your Coverdell ESA distribution within 60 days.
 You may want to consider setting up a custodial 529 account, since the original Coverdell ESA was established for the benefit of the child.